4ngel2769/11ty-minimal/src/projects.md

 ---
 title: // Projects
-description: Here is a list of my projects.
-Click on any project to learn more about it.
+description: This is a demo list of projects.
+Click on any project to see a sample project page.
 layout: projects.njk
 permalink: /projects/
 ---